 On 8 May, anti-Balaka clashes with UPC combattants in Alindao caused the displacement of 16,000 people both within the town and towards Bambari.
 An MSF team started supporting Alindao hospital and health centre on 24 May, admitting 117 patients to the hospital, including 53 who had gunshot or knife wounds and 17 who needed to be transferred to Bambari for more extensive treatment.
 MSF also vaccinated 5,675 children against measles and 2,555 with a multi-antigen vaccine in Alindao.
 The situation remains volatile with frequent clashes, leading to displacement.
 The Emergency team handed over the support of Alindao health structures to other humanitarian actors end of June 2017.

-Currently, 60% of the population of Bambari are IDPs, totalling 57,000 people, 10,300 of whom have arrived since mid-March this year.
+Currently, 60 per cent of the population of Bambari are IDPs, totalling 57,000 people, 10,300 of whom have arrived since mid-March this year.
 In May, MSF’s team in Bambari treated 22 people with war-wounds, including four children, most with gunshot wounds with open fractures.
 In total, the team treated 162 war-wounded from November 2016 to May 2017.